Hanged, drawn and quartered: In the United States

+After King Philip's War in 1676, the General Court of Massachusetts Bay sentenced Rhode Island man Joshua Tefft to be hanged, drawn, and quartered for fighting alongside the Narragansett Indians against the New England Colonies.
+The sentence was carried out in an army camp on January 18, 1676.

 In some of the places where the American War of Independence developed into a fierce civil war among American factions, there are recorded cases of both sides hanging, drawing, and quartering people – both Loyalists and Patriots finding reasons to construe their opponents as being "traitors" deserving of such a fate.